On my journey to health and wellness, I’ve had the opportunity to study with many great teachers.

 Michio shook his head no and then slow-motion karate chopped the air to signal us to stop.

-He scanned the audience looking at all of the eager students, and simply said, “No… you came here to the earth, to play with your friends.”
+He scanned the audience looking at all of us eager students, and simply said, “No… you came here to the earth, to play with your friends.”

-The older I get, the more I understand the truth behind his wise statement.
+The older I get, the more I understand the truth behind his wisdom.

 Yes, we are here on the earth to play with our friends.